Official Dreamcast Magazine (UK magazine)

 Official Dreamcast Magazine (commonly abbreviated as ODM) was a video game magazine published by Dennis Publishing in the United Kingdom between 1999 and 2001.
 The magazine held the license for the Sega Dreamcast console in the UK and featured a DreamOn demo disc on almost every cover.
 The magazine also featured complete games Sega Swirl and Planet Ring on its front cover.
-The magazine also covered fashion related to Dreamcast gaming but this feature was dropped in later issues.
+Early issues also covered fashion related to Dreamcast.

 History

 London-based Dennis Publishing won the licence to publish the official Dreamcast magazine in the UK in 1999, taking over from EMAP who held the licence for the official magazine for Sega's previous console, the Sega Saturn.

 The magazine launched with a "special issue" on 2 September 1999, a month before the European launch of the Dreamcast in October 1999.
 Writing his column in this issue Editor-in-Chief Mark Higham stated his intent to "create a stylish magazine that reflects the stylish nature of the Dreamcast", with an emphasis on reader interaction "inspired by the multiplayer side of the console".
 Before launch Dennis Publishing stated that their intended target market was "predominantly, but not exclusively, 22–30 year old males, who may or may not have an existing interest in gaming."
 Issue 1, which was published on 30 September 1999, featured Shenmue and Ready 2 Rumble Boxing on its cover.

 Mark Higham resigned his position as Editor-in-Chief in February 2000 to launch media magazine Create, and was replaced by Warren Chrismas, who had served as Features Editor with the magazine since its launch.

 In July 2001 Chrismas announced the intention for future issues to publish on "flexible release schedule", with the next issue in two months time, but Dennis Publishing discontinued the title before this reached market.
 The magazine's circulation peaked at 52,157 between July–December 2000, but by the time of its discontinuation had fallen to 46,294.